camunda/camunda-docs-manual/content/reference/connect/http-connector.md

 HttpConnector http = Connectors.getConnector(HttpConnector.ID);
 ```

-# Configure Apache HTTP client
+# Configure Apache HTTP Client

-camunda Connect HTTP client uses the Apache HTTP client with its default configuration.
+Camunda Connect HTTP client uses the Apache HTTP client with its default configuration.
 If
 you want to configure another connection manager or similar the easiest way is to register
 a new connector configurator.